Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 Nobody knows a thing about it.

-Nobody Hillary is under an FBI investigation.
+Hillary is under an FBI investigation.

 It's not criminal investigation is what they do.

-Oh, well, that's the thing, Mr. Snurley wants to know who's gonna put their name on the indictment for Hillary Clinton.
+Mr. Snerdley wants to know who's going to put their name on the indictment for Hillary Clinton.

-The only guy who'd actually did kill off the Clinton machine has been Barack Obama, and I wouldn't mind betting that he wouldn't like to do that a second time.
+The only guy who'd actually did kill off the Clinton machine has been Barack Obama.

-I don't pay much attention when I responded to you a couple of times by email.
+Sure, I don't pay much attention when I responded to you a couple of times by email.

-But it looks to be doing serious damage, and I really don't want to see you humor and cheryl in the ultimate women's prison movie uh coming coming soon to a federal penitentiary near you.
+I didn't notice that it wasn't a .state.gov email, and I don't know why everyone's making a fuss about it, but it looks to be doing serious damage, and I really don't want to see you, Huma, and Cheryl in the ultimate women's prison movie coming soon to a federal penitentiary near you.

 Believe me, I don't want to see that.

-Uh and uh and uh pantsuits of the new black.
+And pantsuits are the new black.

 Yes.

-And it'll be and be because otherwise the danger is that the Democrat I drove through the most prosperous town in New Hampshire uh yesterday, most Democrat town in New Hampshire, by the way.
+And it'll be and be because otherwise the danger is that the Democrat I drove through the most prosperous town in New Hampshire.

-And I went to Hanover, New Hampshire, home at Dartmouth College, the most Democrat town.
+Now, I went to Hanover, New Hampshire, home at Dartmouth College, the most Democrat town.

-Now these are all wealthy upscale Democrats.
+Now, these are all wealthy, upscale Democrats.

-They're Hillaries, they ought to be Hillary's core thing.
+Their Hillary's, they ought to be Hillary's core thing.

-They were the people who in 1992 were driving around with bumper stickers, these female uh uh professors, these teaching uh these uh these subjects who were driving around in 1992 with I'm voting for Hillary's husband.
+These female professors, these teaching these subjects, who were driving around in 1992 with I'm voting for Hillary's husband.

-Now they're all driving around with go Bernie stickers.
+Now they're all driving around with Go Bernie stickers.

 All these were homemade signs.

-These are the one percenters for Bernie.
+These are the 1%ers for Bernie.

-They're the people who should be classic, you know, oh, it's time for a woman, time to shatter the glass ceiling.
+You know, oh, it's time for a woman, time to shatter the glass ceiling.

 A picture of their home started popping up on social media.